YunSeok-Kang/YunSeok-Kang/README.md

 ### Hi there 👋

 S/W Developer @ROKAF(~2022)
 Game Developer @Voxellers(~2020)

 GlGDC 2020🥉
-National Excellence Scholarship
+National Excellence Scholarship (Natural Sciences and Engineering)

 <!--
 **YunSeok-Kang/YunSeok-Kang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.